UVA Logo

 Policy Statement:

-Nine-month faculty may hold appointments during the summer at their discretion provided these appointments do not conflict in any way with any commitment to the University, including summer grant support administered through the University.
+Full-Time faculty employed for less than 12-months per year may hold visiting or temporary appointments during their non-contractual months at their discretion provided these appointments do not conflict in any way with any commitment to the University, including summer grant support administered through the University.

-All faculty members (tenured and tenure track as well as non tenure track) are not permitted to accept or hold a non-visiting appointment at another educational institution or organization unless granted an exception by the Executive Vice President and Provost (provost).
-If a full-time member of the University faculty wishes to accept an academic or administrative position at another institution or organization, he or she will be required to resign from the University of Virginia faculty; a leave of absence for such a purpose will not be granted.
+Full-time faculty members are not permitted to accept or hold a non-visiting appointment at another educational institution or organization unless granted an exception by the executive vice president and provost (provost).
+If a full-time member of the University faculty wishes to accept an academic or administrative position at another institution or organization, that individual will be required to resign from the University of Virginia faculty; a leave of absence for such a purpose will not be granted.
 Resignations should be submitted per policy HRM-004: Faculty Resignation and Retirement Notice.

-Upon recommendation from the department chair and dean of the faculty member's school, the provost may, at his or her discretion, approve an exception to this policy only when there is a clear benefit to the school and University.
-Approvals will be provided in writing by the Provost.
+Upon recommendation from the faculty member’s department chair and dean or unit head, the provost may, at their discretion, approve an exception to this policy only when there is a clear benefit to the school and University.
 Such exceptions are extremely rare and are based on compelling reasons.

 Procedures:

-• ability to contribute significant service to the University consistent with his/her faculty appointment; and
+• Ability to contribute significant service to the University consistent with their faculty appointment.

 Major Category: